 If you are needing to entertain little ones then Moo is the place to shop.
-Their Instagram is good for a laugh too as Charlotte, Nav and the girls show how to navigate a global pandemic, and family life with ethical goods.
+Their Instagram is good for a laugh too as Charlotte, Nav and the girls show how to navigate parenthood, running a business and family life with ethical goods.
 Courier service deliveries, even some deliveries made in person and a fantastic website have helped many get through those early years and out the other side with a smile.

 Steep Street is the beautiful coffee shop half way up, or down, The Old High Street.
 People often confuse the name of the coffee shop with the name of the street as it’s so steep.
 They now sell their coffee beans for you to get your caffeine fix any day you like.
 Steep Street website also has hand-glazed pottery for sale too.
 You could try recreating the Steep Street feel at home but we know it’s not quite the same!

 vintage and vinyl